Habits of a Positive Leader

 Those little things that we do every day, and many times, on autopilot are important to change.
 Yet when your habits change, you’ll see the results and they will become your new norm.
 So, here are five habits for you to evaluate and adjust as appropriate for where you are and where you want to go:

 For instance, reading or listening to a few pages of a book that interests you during a break or in the evening before you go to sleep?
 Or listening to encouraging music, podcasts, or messages as you drive into work so that you start your day in the right mindset?
 The more we learn, the better we can guide our teams and our business.
 The more we grow, the more confident we become as a leader.

 By making this a habit, even just committing to being aware when you're closing off different ideas before shutting them down without further consideration, is a step towards staying open to solutions.
 This doesn't mean you can't or shouldn't say no if the solution isn't appropriate, but the habit is about being open to seeing things from different perspectives.
 Recognizing there's more than one way to achieve a goal.

 When people feel appreciated, they will do more than what’s expected.
 They will understand that you genuinely care, and they will continue to contribute.
 When this type of feedback comes from peers, it is encouraging and supportive.
 When this type of feedback comes from a leader, either formal like a boss or informal like an understood team lead, it can spark a new sense of enthusiasm for the job at hand.

 A "what if" is not viewed from a place of scarcity, fear or lack, but rather possibilities and opportunities.
 This doesn't mean that they aren't scared or uncomfortable, but rather the purpose they are passionate about or the goal they want to achieve is much stronger than the fear they are facing in that moment.
 And even if there's a setback which has caused the discomfort, a positive leader is confident that this delay or detour will only help to bring out something even better.

-5 - Build others up
+Number 5 - Positive leaders build others up

 What's one habit you can incorporate into your daily or weekly routine that shifts your mindset and starts moving you to the next level?